Madchild95/CDS_Final_Project/README.md

 # Cross-european analysis of Spotify song preferences using Spotifyr
-Final project for Cultural Data Science
+Final project for the course Introduction to Cultural Data Science which is part of the supplementary subject at Aarhus University: https://bachelor.au.dk/en/supplementary-subject/culturaldatascience/

 # Project description
 Goal: